Reviewed by: David Stafford

 Price (RRP): £12.99

 The outbreak of war in Europe in September 1939 is usually presented as inevitable, especially after the signing of the Nazi-Soviet Pact on 24 August with its secret protocol dividing Poland and the Baltic states into spheres of influence.
-Indeed, later that same day, Hitler ordered the attack on Poland that happened during the early hours of 1 September and which was followed two days later by the British and French declarations of war.
+Indeed, later that same day, Adolf Hitler ordered the attack on Poland that happened during the early hours of 1 September and which was followed two days later by the British and French declarations of war.
 The storm that had been gathering throughout the dark decade of the 1930s had finally broken.

 Richard Overy’s intent in this short book is to show that war was far from inevitable, that during the last days of peace the principal actors could all have made different choices, and that nothing about this final diplomatic crisis of the 1930s was scripted in advance.
 Poland had been placed firmly in the eye of the storm in March 1939 when Hitler ordered his army to plan for an invasion and PM Neville Chamberlain announced a guarantee of Polish independence in the House of Commons.
 Although this placed both sides on a collision course, neither side actually wanted war with the other.